Accepted for Exchange, Research, or Internship

 If you are planning to bring medicine with you abroad, you should research import laws for your destination.
 Your Global Learning advisor can provide some resources for this.

-It is extremely important that you research the student visa/permit application process as early as possible and understand all of the requirements you must meet.
+It is extremely important that as early as possible, you research the applicable visa/permit requirements and application process, which apply to the duration and purpose of your status and citizenship while abroad.
 You will not be able to apply for a visa until after receiving the official acceptance letter from your host university, however there may be other documents for the application that you can prepare in advance.

-Some visas take up to 3 months to process.
-Some will ask you to submit your passport along with your visa application, making out-of-country travel impossible while your visa is being processed.
+Acquiring a visa can be lengthy, even delaying several months.
+Some will require you to submit your passport along with your visa application, making out-of-country travel impossible while your visa is being processed.
 Some visas require travel to Ottawa, Toronto, Vancouver, or Edmonton for in-person application.
-Some may not even require any extra work as your host university does the application for you!
+While some host universities undertake the application for you!

 Terminology is also important to pay attention to.
 Depending on your destination and your own citizenship, you may be applying for a "student visa", a "study permit", a "residence permit", a "residence permit plus visa", etc.